Herbal Medicines Safety Aspects For Pregnant and Breastfeeding Women

 Safe herbs that can be taken during pregnancy include:

-• Ginger root: used for nausea.
+• Ginger root: traditionally used to support digestive comfort.

-• Chamomile: used to calm anxiety and promote sleep.
+• Chamomile: traditionally used to promote relaxation.

 • Always consult with a healthcare practitioner if you have further questions or concerns, and keep in mind that everything is your choice, and it's hard to find answers on a topic that is so individualistic in beliefs, values, and biology.